- Brand name

 - may handle infectious materials such as laboratory workers.

 To obtain a vaccination certificate against yellow fever it is necessary to be vaccinated in an approved vaccination centre so that an International Certificate of Vaccination can be issued.
-This certificate is valid from the 10th day and until 10 years after the vaccination.
+This certificate is valid from the 10th day after the vaccination.

 Before you or your child is given STAMARIL